sarah/dw-writings/3-merkle-slides.md

-Goal: Summarize [this story](dear-mimi.md) in 3 slides to explain merkle (sans mining) in the context of the distributed web.
+Goal: In 3 slides, explain Merkle trees in the context of the distributed web.

 One of the things with the distributed web as envisioned by [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) is that all content has a unique web address that is independent of where the content is hosted.
 So for example, currently, if you have all your cat pictures on Instagram, and Instagram shuts down, all the links you've shared to your cat pictures will no longer work.
 In the IPFS version of the web, your cat pictures will have a unique address that never changes.
 And if you change your cat picture, your changed cat picture will have its own unique address.